Simson Garfinkel

-Simson L. Garfinkel (born 1965) is a Program Scientist at AI2050, part of Schmidt Futures.
-He has held several roles across government, including a Senior Data Scientist at the Department of Homeland Security (DHS), the US Census Bureau's Senior Computer Scientist for Confidentiality and Data Access. and a computer scientist at the National Institute of Standards and Technology (2015-2017).
-Prior to that, he was an associate professor at the Naval Postgraduate School in Monterey, California (2006-2015).
-In addition to his research, Garfinkel is a journalist, an entrepreneur, and an inventor; his work is generally concerned with computer security, privacy, and information technology.
+He was previously a program scientist at AI2050, part of Schmidt Futures.
+He has held several roles across government, including a Senior Data Scientist at the Department of Homeland Security, the US Census Bureau's Senior Computer Scientist for Confidentiality and Data Access and a computer scientist at the National Institute of Standards and Technology.
+From 2006 to 2015, he was an associate professor at the Naval Postgraduate School in Monterey, California.
+In addition to his research, Garfinkel is a journalist, an entrepreneur and an inventor; his work is generally concerned with computer security, privacy and information technology.